Skip to main content

 Federal Loan Options

 Provided to students who meet the FAFSA criteria, which include: being a U.S. citizen, permanent resident, or eligible noncitizen; being accepted into a degree-seeking program, and enrolled at least half-time (6 credits in total) for each semester seeking assistance.
+Students will be eligible for a federal unsubsidized loan in the amount of $50,000.
+There is an aggregate cap on this loan of $200,000 for professional students as well as a lifetime borrowing limit of $257,500 of all federal loans.

 Private Loans